 - As I already explained additional geometric restrictions should be reviewed by the designer prior to accepting stress results.
 Those can be seen in model consistency checks and code themselves.
 Needs to review them before actually reporting your results.

 - And finally in AutoPIPE AMSE B31J SIF and flexibility calculations are enabled with simple clicks.
-Then you just have to provide some additional geometry information, then running analysis and reviewing results.
+Then you just have to provide some additional geometry information, then run an analysis, and review the results.

 - Flexibilities used for piping and nozzle connections by most piping and pressure vessel designers or stress analysts are based on old technology.
 These flexibilities have a significant impact on displacements, forces, and stresses, often skewing results from reality.